SF widow's late husband's priceless Super Bowl collectibles stolen

 She didn't catch them but was able to provide a detailed enough description for police to make this sketch.

-ABC7 News caught up with Joanell Jacobsen at her home, which is still filled with bins and boxes of souvenirs from her late husband's many Super Bowl and summer Olympics trips.
+ABC7 News caught up with Jonell Jacobson at her home, which is still filled with bins and boxes of souvenirs from her late husband's many Super Bowl and summer Olympics trips.

 "Dina called me and she was upset and explained what happened."

-Joanell says the theft was disheartening.
+Jonell says the theft was disheartening.

 "It was kind of sad.
 The pictures.
 I'll miss the pictures."